docloulou/addon-homeyshs/homey-shs/README.md

 Run Homey Self-Hosted Server as a Home Assistant add-on.

+## ℹ️ Fork Information

+**This fork allows SSH access to your data.**

+Unlike the original add-on which stores data in the internal `/data` volume, this version persists data in `/addon_configs` (mapped to `/config` internally).
+This makes your Homey user data accessible via the standard **Terminal & SSH** add-on in Home Assistant, enabling easier manual backups and file access.

 ## About

 This add-on allows you to run [Homey Self-Hosted Server](https://homey.app) within your Home Assistant OS installation.